Dark-Yasiya/SCRAP/README.md

 ---

-<p align="center">The unofficial Scrap API for extracting media from YouTube, Facebook, TikTok, and Twitter.
+<p align="center">The unofficial Scrap API for extracting media from YouTube, Facebook, TikTok, Twitter, and Instagram.
     <br>
 </p>